 The Pastoral Residency is a 2 year transition-into-ministry program providing immersive experience in both congregational and community ministry within the supportive environment of a teaching congregation.
-Over the course of their term, we hope the Resident will develop the pastoral identity, theological frameworks, and habits of work and leadership that will contribute to a sustainable vocational ministry.
-In its two years, the Residency has had significant impact on the congregation and on the Residents themselves, allowing for an exchange of gifts that has helped all to grow.
+Over the course of their ministry with First Baptist Greensboro, the congregation hopes the Resident will develop the pastoral identity, theological frameworks, and habits of work and leadership that will contribute to a thriving future in vocational ministry.
+Since its inception in 2015, the Residency has had a significant and growing impact on the congregation and on the Residents themselves.

 2016-2018 Pastoral Resident

-Courtney began her 2-year Residency in September 2016.
+Rev. Courtney Stamey began her 2-year Residency in September 2016.
 The 2016-2018 Residency is a shared program and partnership with Peacehaven Community Farm, as Courtney splits her time between both ministries.
 A graduate of Wake Forest Divinity School (MDiv ’15) and Gardner-Webb University (BA in Religion and Public Relations), Courtney also has experience as a Chaplain Resident at Cone Health (2015-2016) and was ordained by FBC High Point.
-Courtney is originally from DeLand, FL.
+Amidst her work at First Baptist Greensboro, Courtney has led in revamping Wednesday Night programming, worked to develop a grant model for the Carter Trust Fund, worked with college students, young adults, and as a mentor to ministry interns, and participated actively in preaching and worship leadership.
 In her free time Courtney enjoys playing disc golf, cooking, and being outdoors.
 She is married to Michael Stamey, who serves as the Minister to Students and Media at FBC High Point.

 “The work of God extends beyond the church bells of Sunday morning to the inaudible seedling sprouting.
 This residency excites me because it seems to reflect the real trajectory of the people of God, spread beyond church walls.” -Rev. Courtney Stamey